Suleman Dawood School of Business

 Suleman Dawood School of Business (SDSB) is the constituent business school of the Lahore University of Management Sciences (LUMS).
 Established in 1986, it is the oldest of school at LUMS.
 It is named after Pakistani business tycoon Suleman Dawood, father of former commerce minister Abdul Razak Dawood and is Pakistan's only AACSB accredited school.

-The school's curriculum was designed in partnership with Harvard Business School and Ivey Business School.
 As of 2016, the school is home to 23 doctorate students.
-QS World University Rankings ranked the school as the top business school in Pakistan and the 251st globally.
+QS World University Rankings ranked the school as the top business school in Pakistan and the 251st globally and in the top 20s in Asia.

 The school publishes the biannual SDSB 360 magazine which features articles about industry leaders, rising alumni and faculty research.

 Degrees and programs

 The school provides 11 programs in various concentrations at the undergraduate, graduate and postgraduate level.